 Provincial Expertise

 Our Alberta process servers are experienced in handling all types of legal document service.
-From the major centers of Calgary and Edmonton to regional hubs like Fort McMurray and Lethbridge, our team understands the unique logistical challenges of serving documents across the province.
+From the major centres of Calgary and Edmonton to regional hubs like Fort McMurray and Lethbridge, our team understands the unique logistical challenges of serving documents across the province.

 The “Zero Return” Standard: 5 Attempts Minimum